LukasMurdock/LukasMurdock.github.io/_posts/2022-03-11-personal-website.md

 As of writing, the stack of this website is markdown files, Jekyll, and Cloudflare Pages.

-I particularly enjoy having content as files; it feels natural and having changes mapped with git is a nice touch.
+I particularly enjoy having content as files; it feels natural and makes editing open to any application I choose.
 Jekyll is a tried-and-true static-site generator, but I don’t write or know much ruby.
-Deployment isn’t really an issue as it can be deployed anywhere as a static site.
+Deployment isn’t really an issue as static sites can be deployed anywhere.

 [Content is best stored as ingredients from which you can bake the things that you need when you need it.](https://www.knutmelvaer.no/blog/2020/02/on-the-limits-of-mdx#:~:text=content%20is%20best%20stored%20as%20ingredients%20from%20which%20you%20can%20bake%20the%20things%20that%20you%20need%20when%20you%20need%20it.)
 I want to keep content entirely separate from how it’s displayed, and text files feels like the best way to do that.
 Metadata can be stored with Front matter.
 Hugo [Front matter formats](https://gohugo.io/content-management/front-matter/#front-matter-formats): TOML, YAML, JSON, ORG.